idrsolutions/idrsolutions-nodejs-client/README.md

 convert PDFs using various softwares from [IDRSolutions](https://www.idrsolutions.com/) as an online service.

-JPedal Microservice Example - Convert pages to images BuildVu Microservice Example - Convert PDFs to HTML or SVG
+JPedal Microservice Example - Convert pages to images

+BuildVu Microservice Example - Convert PDFs to HTML or SVG

+FormVu Microservice Example - Convert PDF Forms to HTML

 IDR Solutions offer a free trial service for running these libraries with NodeJS.
-You can find information at the following links for [JPedal](https://www.idrsolutions.com/jpedal/) and [BuildVu](https://www.idrsolutions.com/buildvu/).
+You can find information at the following links for [JPedal](https://www.idrsolutions.com/jpedal/), [BuildVu](https://www.idrsolutions.com/buildvu/), and [FormVu](https://www.idrsolutions.com/formvu/).

 -----